ietf-teep/architecture/draft-ietf-teep-architecture.md

 the private key of trusted firmware (TFW), or a TEE's private key.

-The main components consist of a set of standard messages created by a TAM to deliver device SD and TA management commands to a device, and device attestation and response messages created by a TEE that responds to a TAM's message.
+The main components consist of a set of standard messages created by a TAM to deliver TA management commands to a device, and device attestation and response messages created by a TEE that responds to a TAM's message.